arghena/katharsis/.github/CONTRIBUTING.md

 - [Clippy](https://doc.rust-lang.org/clippy)
 - [rust-analyzer](https://rust-analyzer.github.io)

-When writing code, you need to ensure that you have the corresponding documentation and test cases, and maintain a consistent code style.
-Before performing any actions, such as submitting a PR or opening an issue, follow the relevant templates and process guidelines.

 ## Code of Conduct

 Do note that our [Code of Conduct](CODE-OF-CONDUCT.md) applies to all Katharsis community channels.
 Users are **highly encouraged** to read and adhere to them to avoid repercussions.

 ## Signing Commits

-All contributions must use [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+All pull requests must include [signed commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).

 ## Developer's Certificate of Origin

-All contributions to this project must adhere to the [DCO](DCO).
+All pull request submissions to this project must comply with the [DCO](DCO).

 ## Developing